Trazodone

 Should dogs be tapered off trazodone?

 Yes.
-Long-term use of this medication can sometimes cause withdrawal symptoms once stopped.
-Rather than stopping abruptly, talk to your vet about gradually reducing your dog’s dosage.
+Long-term use of trazodone – like other types of medication – can sometimes cause withdrawal symptoms once stopped.
+So, rather than stopping abruptly, talk to your vet about gradually reducing your dog’s dosage instead.

 Does my pet need to avoid dairy when taking trazodone?